mootools/mootools-core/Docs/Element/Element.Delegation.md

 	$('myElement').addEvents({
 		// monitor an element for mouseover
 		mouseover: fn,
-		// but only monitor child links for click 'click:relay(a)': fn2
+		// but only monitor child links for clicks 'click:relay(a)': fn2
 	});